-We offer a range of assistance services to ensure all Victorians can access fair and efficient justice at VCAT.
+We offer a range of support services to ensure all Victorians can access fair and efficient dispute resolution at VCAT.

 Most VCAT venues are accessible for people with mobility disabilities.
 If you have particular access requirements please contact us to confirm availability.